VinayakMokashi/AI-Powered-Brain-Tumor-Detection-and-Localization/README.md

 Due to the large size of the dataset and pre-trained model files, these assets are stored in Google Drive.
 You can access them via https://drive.google.com/drive/folders/1CsN9RNYHVhi5JfU-lKC4p2oevZHswhof.
 The folder contains:

 data.csv and data_mask.csv for managing image and mask paths.
+It also contains a guide file Brain_Tumor_Detection.pdf (provides a detailed overview of an AI-driven approach for brain tumor detection and localization using ResNet for classification and ResUNet for segmentation on MRI scans).

 weights.hdf5 and weights_seg.hdf5 for the pre-trained ResNet50 and ResUNet models, respectively.